 Suffer from bad food pairings?
 Don’t worry: we learn from failure, not from success.
-And although food and wine pairings are subjective, and depend on the peoples’ taste and preference, some mismatches simply feel odd.
+And although food and wine pairings are subjective and depend on the people’s taste and preference, some mismatches feel odd.
 A good pairing brings out the best in food, wine, or both; a bad one can easily do the opposite.

 As Woody Allen said, “If you’re not failing every now and again, it’s a sign that you’re not doing anything very innovative.”

-Here are a few bad pairings you should at least experiment with, just to identify what to avoid.
+Here are a few bad pairings you should at least experiment with to identify what to avoid.
 It is actually a good practice to understand what made a bad pairing.
 If you want some professional help, you may want to attend a food and wine pairing class to help you avoid some of these mistakes.

 Bad Food Pairing #1: Heavy wines with light dishes

 Bad pairings like these frequently come from the idea that you should drink whatever you want with any given dish.
 People who only drink one wine style might not find it enjoyable when the food falls short and gives in to the wine.
 Rich wines with rich food and delicate wines with delicate dishes that’s the rule.
 Switch those out, and you have a recipe for disaster.

 The same rule applies the other way.
 Intensely flavored dishes will crush delicate wines.
 A Burgundian Pinot will feel out of place against a platter of grilled BBQ ribs.

 Bad Pairing #2: Too sweet for the wine

 Desserts can be overwhelming.
 Restraint, after all, is a word seldom used by pastry chefs.
 Overly sweet desserts flatten any wine on sight.
 If the wine is not sweeter than the dessert, it will taste watery and dull; simply acidic.